 How to Style a Bedroom Without a Headboard

 The struggle of wanting a stylish bedroom without committing to a bulky headboard is real.
-When I moved into my NYC apartment, I couldn’t justify the cost or space for one.
-But instead of living with an “unfinished” look, I discovered creative ways to make my bed the centerpiece of the room.
+When I moved into my NYC apartment, I couldn’t justify the cost for one, but I still wanted a finished, intentional look that fit my room’s small layout.
+Instead of settling for an “unfinished” look, I looked for creative ways to make my bed the true focal point of the space.

 Not having a headboard doesn’t mean you’re stuck with a dull, plain wall.
-In fact, you really don’t need a headboard to create a stunning bedroom.
-With a few clever ideas, you can turn your bed into the highlight of the space without one.
-A well-placed gallery wall, some hanging textiles, or even string lights can add personality and charm to your room.
-No headboard can look just as beautiful, if not more so, than having an actual headboard.
+In fact, you really don’t need one to create a cozy, pulled-together bedroom.
+A well-placed gallery wall, some hanging textiles, or even string lights can add warmth and interest.

 Hang an Oversized Art Piece

-Nothing catches the eye like a statement piece of art hanging above your bed.
 Whether you prefer a bold abstract painting, a serene landscape, or a graphic black-and-white print, an oversized piece can mimic the effect of a headboard by drawing attention upward.
-Make sure it’s centered above the bed for balance.

 👉 My favorite trick: Look for printable art on Etsy and frame it yourself for a more affordable option.
 Match the frame color to your bedding or room accents for a cohesive look.